1975 Formula One season: Race 8: Netherlands

 The first race in the second half of the season took place in the Netherlands, and pole went to Lauda as usual, with teammate Regazzoni alongside, and Hunt's Hesketh third.
 The race started on a damp track and Lauda took the lead, with Scheckter up to second ahead of Regazzoni.
 The order was unchanged until the drivers had to pit for dry tyres.
 Hunt and Jarier pitted early, and their gamble paid off as they were first and second, with Lauda, Scheckter and Regazzoni third, fourth and fifth respectively.
 Lauda passed Jarier for second midway through the race, and started closing on Hunt.
 Jarier almost immediately retired with a tyre failure, and Scheckter who inherited third had his engine blow up with just 12 laps left.
 Hunt held off Lauda to take his first career win, with Regazzoni completing the podium.

 Race 9: France

-France was host to the 9th round of the season, and it was Lauda on pole ahead of Scheckter and Hunt.
+France was host to the 9th round of the season at Paul Ricard, and it was Lauda on pole ahead of Scheckter and Hunt.
 The top three maintained their starting positions into the first corner.
 In the early laps, Regazzoni was on a charge, and got up to second on the sixth lap but his engine blew up and he had to retire.
 Scheckter soon faded away, giving Hunt second.
 That was how it ended, with Lauda winning to take a large championship lead, Hunt finishing second and Mass third.